-The park is located between Rutger, California, Hickory and Ewing Avenues in
+The park is located between Rutger, California, Hickory and Ewing Avenues in the Gate District neighborhood.

 The park was dedicated in 1912 and the city website boasts basketball courts, playgrounds and a recreation center.
 The rec center is not technically within the confines of the park, rather is located on the south west side of Hickory and Ewing .
 I will try and visit this place which used to be a "bath house" at a later date.

 While the city website does not confirm the history of the name, I can only assume it was named after Susan Rassieur Buder, a notable German immigrant who settled in St. Louis.
 A St. Louis City school, library and St. Louis County Park were also named in honor of Ms. Buder.